 A brief look at the lines

 Beside its length Swede 55 has a modest, introvert scandinavian shape.
 The spoon bow reminds on the Twenties when the square metre class found its final mould for racing in the Skerries, as the Stockholm archipelago is known.
 A fine entry separates the water at the bow.
-A closer look reveals how Reimers reduced the length with a rounded stem.
+A closer look under the bow reveals how Reimers reduced the length with a rounded stem.

 The midship section indicates a bit of tumblehome.
 The wine glass shape once had various purposes.
 It reduced tax for cargoships and the rating of raceboats later.
 It advanced the weight distribution on battle ships and the righting moment of yachts.
 Above all the constricted section towards the deck adorns the hull with sculptural elegance.